 The Covenant of Mayors for Climate and Energy-Europe is an initiative funded by the European Commission.
-The Covenant of Mayors is the world’s largest movement for local climate and energy actions.
+The Covenant of Mayors is the world’s largest movement for local action on climate and energy.
 In Europe, over 10,000 cities and towns have joined forces to secure a better future for their citizens.

 “As elected officials we owe it to our citizens, not only to acknowledge the dangers of global warming but ensure they never actually come to pass.
 That’s why Stockholm joined the Covenant of Mayors.”

 BOARD MEMBER KATARINA LUHR, DEPUTY MAYOR OF STOCKHOLM

 Signatories to the Covenant of Mayors take action to achieve three main objectives:

 - Reduce their greenhouse gas (GHG) emissions by at least 55% by 2030.

 - Increase resilience by adapting to climate change.